Nexis-Network/homepage/content/docs/connect/connection-errors.md

 Clients on the [list of drivers](https://wiki.postgresql.org/wiki/List_of_drivers) on the PostgreSQL community wiki that use your system's `libpq` library should work if your `libpq` version is >= 14.

-Exzo Network has tested the following drivers for SNI support:
+Nexis Network has tested the following drivers for SNI support:

 | Driver            | Language    | SNI Support | Notes                                                                                                                                             |
 | ----------------- | ----------- | -------------|-------------------------------------------------------------------------------------------------------------------------------------------------- |